George Michael discography

-In December 1991, Michael released "Don't Let the Sun Go Down on Me", a duet with Elton John; it reached number one in the UK and US.
+In November 1991, Michael released "Don't Let the Sun Go Down on Me", a duet with Elton John; it reached number one in the UK and US.
 In 1992, Michael recorded "Too Funky", for the charity project Red Hot + Dance; the song reached number four in the UK and number ten in the US.
-In 1993, Michael released his version of Somebody To Love, which was performed at The Freddie Mercury Tribute Concert with Queen.
+In 1993, Michael released his version of "Somebody to Love", which was performed at the Freddie Mercury Tribute Concert with Queen.
 It debuted at number one in the UK and was certified Gold.
 In early 1996, Michael released "Jesus to a Child", a UK number-one single.
 The follow-up "Fastlove", also peaked at number one in the UK.
 Following "Fastlove", the album Older was released, in May 1996.
-Other singles from the album included "Spinning the Wheel", "Star People '97" and the double A-sides "Older / I Can't Make You Love Me" and "You Have Been Loved / The Strangest Thing '97".
+Other singles from the album included "Spinning the Wheel", "Star People '97" and the double A-sides "Older" / "I Can't Make You Love Me" and "You Have Been Loved" / "The Strangest Thing '97".
 All of these reached the UK top three.
 Michael released his first greatest hits collection, Ladies & Gentlemen: The Best of George Michael, in November 1998; it contained the new songs "Outside" and "As", a duet with Mary J. Blige.
 The album was Michael's most successful in the UK, reaching number one and it was certified 8× Platinum.

 Michael's fourth solo album, Songs from the Last Century, was released in December 1999 and included cover versions of popular songs.
 His next album, Patience, was released in March 2004 and peaked at number one in the UK.
 Twenty Five, released in 2006, was Michael's second greatest hits album, celebrating the 25th anniversary of his music career.
 It debuted at number one in the UK.
 The album contains songs mainly from Michael's solo career and two new songs: "An Easier Affair" and "This Is Not Real Love" (a duet with Mutya Buena, then a member of the Sugababes, and now a member of Mutya Keisha Siobhan).
-In December 2008, Michael released a new track "December Song" on his website for free.
-The following year, "December Song" was officially released as a commercial single.
-This was followed by "True Faith " (which was a UK top 30 and Irish top 40 hit, and an extensive re-working of the New Order song); and "You and I", another charity single.
-His next single was "White Light", and it was a commercial success, reaching number 15 on the UK Singles Chart.
+In December 2008, Michael released a new track "December Song (I Dreamed of Christmas)" on his website for free.
+The following year, "December Song (I Dreamed of Christmas)" was officially released as a commercial single.
+This was followed by "True Faith" (which was a UK top 30 and Irish top 40 hit, and an extensive re-working of the New Order song); and "You and I", another charity single.
+His next single was "White Light", and it was a commercial success, reaching number 15 on the UK singles chart.
 The song has also charted in Belgium, Germany, the Netherlands, and Switzerland.